MartinAtanasovWork/sayIt/README.md

 ---

 ## Requirements
-**You need to have those installed on you pc before you can start the application**
+**You need to have those installed on you pc before you can start the application.**

 - **Node.js**
 - **MongoDB**